Agonz937/shootingGallery/README.md

 # shootingGallery
 A game where you shoot a target.
-Made with monogame
+Made with monogames